-6.3.5 Exclusion Rules
+6.3.4 Exclusion Rules

-In addition to DUT Rule G17, a first year student who fails three or more modules with a final result of less than 40% in each module is not permitted to reregister in this programme.
-Deregistration from any module is subject to the provision of DUT Rule G6.
+In addition to DUT Rule G17, a first-year student who fails 50% plus one of the modules with a final result of less than 40% in each module is not permitted to reregister in this programme.
+Deregistration from any modules is subject to the provision of DUT Rule G6A.